Quotations from The Old Man and the Sea

 3. “They are good… They play and make jokes and love one another.
 They are our brothers like the flying fish.”
 (Santiago)

 Santiago is talking about the porpoises here.
 They always come to the side of his boat at night.
-He feels lonely thinking that no one should be like this in his or her old age.
+He feels lonely at times, thinking that no one should be like this in his or her old age.
 He wants Manolin to be on his boat, fishing with him but he is unable to do so.
 The porpoises are a sign of love for him.
 They come as a couple, which provides strength to Santiago and soothes him.
 He considers them as his brothers as he considers every other creature in the sea his brothers, especially the fish.

 4. “Fish… I’ll stay with you until I am dead.”
 (Santiago)